RMNorbert/InquireNet/README.md

    ```

 ---
-4. **Build and run the project:**
+3.1.2, **Build and run the project:**

    InquireNet can be built and run using your preferred development environment or command-line tools.
 Here are a few options:

-   4.1,  Using Maven: Open a terminal or command prompt, navigate to the project's root directory, and run the following command:
+   Using Maven: Open a terminal or command prompt, navigate to the project's root directory, and run the following command:

-    ```
     mvn spring-boot:run
-    ```

    This command will build the project, resolve the dependencies, and start the backend server.

    Navigate to the project's frontend directory, and run the following command:

-    ```
-    npm run dev
+    ```npm run dev```
-    ```

    This command will start the frontend server.

 ---
-   4.2,  Run the dockerized version with:
+3.2,  **Run the dockerized version with:**

    Navigate to the project directory containing the **docker-compose.yml** file.